hdb3/ARProute/README.md

 # ARProute
 bindings for some of the functions available in iproute2

-additionally, ARP transmission via arpping
+additionally, ARP routing via arpping

-the purpose is to allow routing over unnumbered network interfaces, using host loopback addresses
+the purpose is to enable routed connectivity over unnumbered network interfaces, using host loopback addresses

 this simplifies configuration in complex virtual topologies